leduan-iOS/nyt-best-sellers-wishlist/README.md

 * login screen validation
 * user can select a list of best-sellers from a variety of options
 * user can see the list details and the list items details
+* user can click on Amazon link to check the product
 * user can add a list item (book) to a WishList
 * user can see/access the WishList
 * user can select Wishlist item to display its contents